Safely Working with Gas Discharge Lamps and

 Neon lamps can be used for voltage limiters and oscillator elements and just

-in the classic Fender guitar amplifier uses a neon lamp relaxation oscillator.
+the classic Fender guitar amplifier uses a neon lamp relaxation oscillator.
+The

-The neon lamp is heat-shrinked to a CdS photocell in the volume control
+neon lamp is heat-shrinked to a CdS photocell in the volume control circuit.

-logic element out of them: I believe that this was tried sometime in the
+element out of them: I believe that this was tried sometime in the 1940's.

 Another cool use is as a radiation sensor: you bias the lamp so that it almost

-radar), light, or gamma radiation will kick the lamp on.
-There were various
+light, or gamma radiation will kick the lamp on.
+There were various circuits in

-circuits in the 1950's that used neon lamps to detect uranium, fight nuclear
+the 1950's that used neon lamps to detect uranium, fight nuclear destruction, or

 And finally, there's the mystery elevator button.
 Again, you bias the lamp so

-it'll stay off until you touch it.
-The electric field variation from your
+stay off until you touch it.
+The electric field variation from your touch will

-touch will turn the thing on, and it'll stay on.
-Such lamps are used in some
+turn the thing on, and it'll stay on.
+Such lamps are used in some self-service

-self-service elevators: once the lamp is fired, the low voltage across it is
+elevators: once the lamp is fired, the low voltage across it is sensed by the

-sensed by the ancient logic circuits of the elevator controller and it'll send
+ancient logic circuits of the elevator controller and it'll send the elevator to

-the elevator to the appropriate floor.
+the appropriate floor.
 These were a lot of fun in the 1960's.
+I think the

 The problem with neon lamps is that they're not so reliable.
 Their turn-on

-tendency to drift as the lamps age or when ambient radiation changes.
-I
+to drift as the lamps age or when ambient radiation changes.
+I suspect that the

-suspect that the computers are slow and cranky, and the radiation detector
+computers are slow and cranky, and the radiation detector isn't anything you'd

-hang a neon lamp across a telephone line to detect the ring signal.
-Place it
+a neon lamp across a telephone line to detect the ring signal.
+Place it in

 High Intensity Discharge (HID) Lamp Technology